Scylla et Glaucus

 Scylla et Glaucus (Scylla and Glaucus) is a tragédie en musique with a prologue and five acts, the only surviving full-length opera by Jean-Marie Leclair.
 The French-language libretto by d'Albaret is based on Ovid's Metamorphoses, books 10, 13 and 14.
 It was first performed at the Académie Royale de Musique in Paris on 4 October 1746.

 Background

 The quality of the vocal writing in Scylla et Glaucus came as a surprise to many, given that Leclair was much better known for composing instrumental music, and therefore had little experience in opera.
 By the time the Scylla was performed in 1746, Leclair was already known for his forty-eight violin sonatas, his trios, and his concertos.
 He received much of his musical training in Italy, where he was exposed to the influence of Pietro Locatelli and other Italian composers of the time.
-This is why the writing of Scylla, while remaining recognizably in French, is full of italianisms.
+This is why the writing of Scylla, while remaining recognisably in French, is full of italianisms.

 Leclair dedicated the work to Marie-Anne-Françoise de Noailles, Countess of La Mark (or La Marck), an accomplished musician who sang and played the harpsichord.
 Madame de La Mark often enjoyed having operas performed in her home.